F is for Fish is a fun preschool theme where you even can actually have a little fishy friend come to your classroom!

 - Cut out the pattern.
 You will want the tail to be one piece and the face to be another.
 Also cut out the upper fin and the two bottom fins.
 I laid them on red paper and cut them out to glue onto the fish on the actual picture.
 Glue them on to get that part out of the way.

 - Print out circles onto various colors of paper.
 They will be the gills.
+I used a pop bottle cap as a pattern to trace around for my first one and that became the pattern for the rest.
 Cut them out and cut them in half.
 They will be glued on in layers, overlapping each other.
 Start at the back and layer them to the front.

 - Print some pictures of "sea weed" onto green paper.
 Just go to Google and click images.
 Then search "sea weed + clip art" and you will find a host of possibilities.
 Copy and paste the images onto a document, print and cut them out.

 - Print eyes onto white cardstock.
 Same deal, search Google images for for clip art of eyes.
 Copy, paste, print and cut out.
 Be prepared, some preschoolers will stress out if they don't have TWO eyes.
 Good luck explaining that the fish DOES have another eye but it is on the other side!
 LOL I often lose that argument and just give them another eye.
 Anything to keep my little kiddos happy!